thenexthub/Codira/docs/ABI/CallingConvention.rst

 Default argument generators
 ---------------------------

-By default, Swift is resilient about default arguments and treats them as essentially one part of the implementation of the function.
+By default, Codira is resilient about default arguments and treats them as essentially one part of the implementation of the function.
 This means that, in general, a caller using a default argument must call a function to emit the argument, instead of simply inlining that